ayaabdelsalam91/Input-Cell-Attention/README.md

 - To train different models use ```python trainModels.py```

 #### Usage of input-cell attention:
-An example of creating a neural networking using input-cell attention is available in ```trainModels.py``` below is a very simple single layer recurrent network with cell is an LSTM with input-cell attention.
+- An example of creating a neural networking using input-cell attention is available in ```trainModels.py```.
+- Below is a very simple single layer recurrent network with cell is an LSTM with input-cell attention.

 ```
 class CustomRNN(nn.Module):